+- Take good care of yourself...you have gone through a lot!!

+- Get good sleep

+- Eat well

+- Take breaks during work, meditate, pray, etc. calm/soothe the mind and body

+- Exercise take long walks

+You are here for a reason

-- Take good care of yourself...you have gone through a lot!! - Get good sleep - Eat well - Take breaks during work, meditate, pray, etc. calm/soothe the mind and body - Exercise take long walks - Talk about this experience with a confidant - Remember that you are in the clients/individual's life for a reason...there are no accidents - Be good to yourself.
-Gather strength, take a deep breath...you have other individuals who need you
+- Talk about this experience with a confidant -this is when other IDT members or colleagues can be a support - Remember that you are in the clients/individual's life for a reason...there are no accidents - Be good to yourself.
+Gather strength, take a deep breath ... you have other individuals who need you